testbenchcc/recorder/README.md

 The **Recordings** page showcases the design system with:
 - **Responsive Grid**: Automatically adjusts from 1 to 5 columns based on screen width
 - **Visual Timeline**: Each card displays a mini audio waveform with VAD (Voice Activity Detection) segments in the header
-- **Gradient Headers**: Beautiful teal-to-sunset gradient backgrounds (#80a1c1 to #f39237) with hover effects
+- **Gradient Headers**: Beautiful burnt-orange gradient backgrounds (#c86b23 to #f39237) with hover effects
 - **Quick Actions**: Click any card to open the transcription modal, or use the action buttons for Play, Download, Rename, and Delete
 - **Organized Info**: Recording details (date, time, duration, size) displayed in a clean grid layout
 - **Dark Cards**: Elevated card design with subtle borders that pop against the dark background

 ### Dashboard & Configuration
 The **Home** and **Configuration** pages follow the same design principles:
-- Dark card-based layouts with purple gradient headers
+- Dark card-based layouts with burnt-orange headers
-- Dark input fields with purple focus states
+- Dark input fields with burnt-orange focus states
 - Small, efficient form controls and buttons
 - Compact headers and labels for maximum content density
 - Responsive layouts that adapt to any screen size